A Guide to Fishing for Beginners: Tips & Tricks for an Easy Catch

 Kit yourself out with the right rod, hooks and fishing gear

-It's not totally surprising that, in order to be able to fish, you first need to get your hands on a bit of basic kit.
+It's not totally surprising that, in order to be able to fish, you first need to get your hands on some basic kit.
 To get going, opt for a basic fishing line conceived for stillwater fishing.
 Otherwise, choose a 3-8 metre telescopic glass fibre rod, that's more robust and better value than a carbon rod, especially if you intend to fish among rocks or along a riverbank.
 When it comes to buying hooks to attach to the end of your line, size matters!
 The bigger the fish you hope to catch, the larger the hook required.
 Smaller hooks (coming in sizes 24 and 26 for instance) are intended for catching little fish, while larger models (like numbers 14 and 12) are designed to hook a bigger catch.
-Heavy gauge hooks are numbered 10-2, destined for the largest specimens.
+Heavy gauge hooks, destined for the largest specimens, are numbered 10-2.
 Once you've got these two pieces of equipment down, all that you're missing is some bait to tack onto your hook.
-Bait comes in many forms, such as worms, maggots, prawns and minnows.
+A quick heads up: bait comes in many forms, such as worms, maggots, prawns and minnows.

 We've covered the basics!

 So, there you have it, our beginner-friendly introduction to fishing!
-From licenses, to essential equipment, to what types of fishing to get involved in and what catch to hope for, you've now seen it all.
+From licenses, to essential equipment, to what types of fishing to get involved in and what catch to hope for, you've now heard it all.
 While basic knowledge is imperative to starting out, a hands-on approach is really the best introduction to fishing.
 So, get out there and get angling!
 If you're anything like us, after a catch or two you're sure to get hooked...
-And, if as well as giving fishing a go you're looking for another water-focused hobby to take up this summer, why not read our guide to Stand Up Paddle Boarding for Beginners.
+If, as well as giving fishing a go, you're looking for another water-focused hobby to take up this summer, why not read our guide to Stand Up Paddle Boarding for Beginners.